 Outside of work I'm a keen sportsman - particularly skiing, kayaking and rugby; although now I'm more regularly a spectator from the side lines!
 I've represented the George at the Woolsack Championships in 2016, 2017, 2018 and in 2019.

 Dr Emma Pemberthy

 BVM BVS MRCVS

-Emma graduated from the University of Nottingham and started work at The George Veterinary Hospital shortly afterwards.
-She enjoys all aspects of veterinary medicine, but is particularly interested in internal medicine and diagnostic imaging.
-She splits her time between the hospital and our surgery at Royal Wootton Bassett.
+Hi, I'm Emma and I graduated from the University of Nottingham, starting work at The George Veterinary Hospital shortly afterwards.
+I enjoy all aspects of veterinary medicine, but am particularly interested in internal medicine and diagnostic imaging.
+I split my time between the hospital and our surgery at Royal Wootton Bassett.

-She enjoys hosting dinner parties, live music events and is working up to attempting her second triathlon!
-Emma also represtented The George Ladies team in the World Woolsack championships in 2016; the team smashed an 11 year old record!
+I enjoy hosting dinner parties, live music events and the odd triathlon!
+I also represtented The George Ladies team in the World Woolsack championships in 2016; the team smashed an 11 year old record which still stands today!

 Dr Holly Chivers

 I graduated from the University of Bristol in 2016 and have been working at the George ever since.
 I share my time between the hospital in Malmesbury and the Wootton Bassett branch.
 I enjoy all aspects of small animal veterinary medicine but have a particular interest in surgery, neurology and emergency medicine.
 I also run our laser therapy clinics at Royal Wootton Bassett where I enjoy building a rapport with our clients who come to see me each week.
 Outside of work I enjoy cooking, cycling and especially walking my lovely pooch, Guinness the Whippet.